Werner von Blomberg: In the Weimar Republic

 Two days later, on 30 January 1933, Hindenburg swore in Adolf Hitler as Chancellor, after telling him that Blomberg was to be his defense minister regardless of his wishes.
 Hitler for his part welcomed and accepted Blomberg.
-Hitler told Blomberg, much to his satisfaction, that he wanted the Army to continue to be the main military force of the Reich.

 Minister of Defense

 In 1933, Blomberg rose to national prominence when he was appointed Minister of Defense in Hitler's government.
 Blomberg became one of Hitler's most devoted followers and worked feverishly to expand the size and the power of the army.
 Blomberg was made a colonel general for his services in 1933.
 Although Blomberg and his predecessor, Kurt von Schleicher, loathed each other, their feud was purely personal, not political, and in all essentials, Blomberg and Schleicher had identical views on foreign and defense policies.
 Their dispute was simply over who was best qualified to carry out the policies, not the policies themselves.

 Blomberg was chosen personally by Hindenburg as a man he trusted to safeguard the interests of the Defense Ministry and could be expected to work well with Hitler.
 Above all, Hindenburg saw Blomberg as a man who would safeguard the German military's traditional "state within the state" status dating back to Prussian times under which the military did not take orders from the civilian government, headed by the chancellor, but co-existed as an equal alongside the civilian government because of its allegiance only to the head of state, not the chancellor, who was the head of government.
 Until 1918, the head of state had been the emperor, and since 1925, it had been Hindenburg himself.
 Defending the military "state within the state" and trying to reconcile the military to the Nazis was to be one of Blomberg's major concerns as a defense minister.

 Blomberg was an ardent supporter of the Nazi regime and cooperated with it in many capacities, including serving on the Academy for German Law.
-On 20 July 1933, Blomberg had a new Army Law passed, which ended the jurisdiction of civil courts over the military and extinguished the theoretical right for the military to elect councils although that right, despite being guaranteed by the Weimar Constitution in 1919, had never been put into practice.
+On 20 July 1933, Blomberg had a new Army Law passed, which ended the jurisdiction of civil courts over the military and extinguished the theoretical right for the military to elect councils, although that right, despite being guaranteed by the Weimar Constitution in 1919, had never been put into practice.